Tiger Galli: Cast

-Release
+Production

+Sathish Ninasam called the film a throwback to 1990s action films.

+Reception

 Deccan Chronicle gave the film a rating of one out of five stars and wrote that "Almost every character is greatly influenced by dialogue king Saikumar’s mannerism and it’s LOUD!".
 The New Indian Express wrote that "Tiger Galli is limited to those who don’t mind seeing bloodshed, harsh dialogues and several action sequences".
 The Times of India gave the film a rating of two out of five stars and wrote that "The climax of the film is a bit too stretched and the graphics are a major disappointment".